cr1901/yosys-experiments/clk2fflogic/tworegs/README.md

 ## Rationale
 This simple example initiates two flip-flops in Verilog.
 One flip-flop uses `posedge` clocking, the other uses `negedge` clocking.
-This experiment shows in both `png` and
+This experiment shows in both `png` and Verilog (via `write_verilog`) using yosys internal cells the effect that the `clk2fflogic` pass has on transforming a given design.

 ## Conclusions
 `$ff` is an internal yosys cell which is implicitly clocked by the special, always-existing `$global_clock` signal.
 This is particularly useful for SMT proofs, which by design work with a single clock.

 Upon running `clk2fflogic`, all clocked logic for  in the design is transformed into `$ff` cells and muxes.
 New values for clocked logic `X` fed by clk `CLK` are only registered on the outputs when the two conditions are met:

 * First the `CLK` feeding `X` must have transitioned appropriately.
 Either `posedge` or `negedge` logic is fine here.